 I can review the circumstances of your case and your medical history to determine whether a medical condition prevented you from completing the chemical testing requested by the police.

-Proving the Driver did not Knowingly or Consciously Refuse Chemical Testing
+Prove the driver did not Knowingly or Consciously Refuse Chemical Testing

 Establishing that a driver did not make a knowing and conscious refusal to submit to chemical testing will result in a reversal of a driver’s license suspension.
-There are many factors that can be presented during the driver’s license suspension appeal hearing to prove that the chemical test refusal was not knowing or conscious, including:
+Many factors can be presented during the driver’s license suspension appeal hearing to prove that the chemical test refusal was not knowing or conscious, including:

-- Driver was suffering from severe injuries at the time of the chemical test warning
+- The driver was suffering from severe injuries at the time of the chemical test warning

 - Inaccurate statements made by the police during the chemical test warning